Self-employed professionals in paid employment

 Salary in your private account

-Higher income tax bracket
+Higher-income tax bracket

-Does your total income from your company plus your income from employment exceed €73,031?
+Does your total income from your company plus your income from employment exceed €75,518?
 Then you enter the higher income tax bracket of 49.50%.
-For income up to €73,031, the income tax rate is 36.93% (rates 2023, non-pensioners).
+For income up to €75,518, the income tax rate is 36.97% (rates 2024, non-pensioners).

 Hours criterion income tax

-You are entitled to an entrepreneur allowance if your income from your business is recognised as profit from business.
+You are entitled to an entrepreneur allowance if your income from your business is recognised as profit from the business.
 Entrepreneur allowance consists of private business and possibly tax relief for .
 You must work at least 1,225 hours per calendar year in your own company.
 Have you been working as a self-employed person for longer than 5 years?
 Then you must spend more time on your business each year than on your paid work.

 Small businesses scheme and turnover tax

-As long as your turnover remains below €20,000 per year, the KOR is applied three years in a row.
-This can be beneficial if, for example, you provide services to private individuals who cannot offset VAT.
-With the same selling price, your profit margin increases.
-Or you partly adjust your rate downwards, so that you and your customer benefit.
+You may apply the small business scheme as long as your annual turnover remains below €20,000.
+This can be beneficial if, for example, you provide services to private individuals who cannot deduct VAT.
+Your profit margin will increase at the same sales price.
+Or you can adjust your rate downwards, so that both you and your customer benefit.

-Will your turnover exceed €20,000?
-Then the KOR will end, and you will have to charge and then pay VAT again.
-Learn more about about or watch our KOR .
+Will your turnover exceed €20,000 again?
+If so, the KOR will end and you will have to charge and pay VAT.
+Read more about the conditions of the .

 Agreements with your employer